Frequently Asked Questions

 What is MIR?

-MIR (My Internet Reputation) is a neutral reputation infrastructure that lets you build trust over time and take it everywhere.
-Instead of starting from zero on every new platform, your verified reputation history follows you.
+MIR (My Internet Reputation) is a neutral history infrastructure that lets you build a track record over time and take it everywhere.
+Instead of starting from zero on every new platform, your verified history follows you.

 Is MIR a "reputation management" company?